Child Abuse, Referral and Evaluation (CARE) Clinic

 Safe Place Treatment and Support Program

-If you would like to talk about whether your child or you can be helped by some additional support, our team of mental health clinicians (psychologists and clinical social workers) are available to you during the CARE Clinic visit.
+If you would like to talk about whether your child or you can be helped by some additional support, our team of mental health clinicians (psychologists and clinical social workers) are available to you.
 This support could be in the form of a brief series of counseling sessions or a more structured therapeutic plan of action called “Trauma Focused-Cognitive Behavioral Therapy.”
 The clinician will describe these services to you, and, if this is what you would like, you will schedule a time to return to meet only with the with the mental health clinician.

 Learn more about Safe Place Treatment and Support Program, including information on what to do and not do if your child discloses to you that she/he has experienced sexual abuse, and for a summary of common symptoms/problems after experiencing a traumatic event.